arturbosch/JPAL/README.md

 # JPAL - Javaparser Aid Library

-Jpal is a library for javaparser which provides additional features like cross referencing, qualified types and other useful classes.
+Jpal is a library for javaparser which provides additional features like cross referencing, qualified types, symbol solving and other useful classes.

 Development on GitLab: https://gitlab.com/arturbosch/JPAL Mirror on GitHub: https://github.com/arturbosch/JPAL